skulpturenz/documentation/architecture-design-records/authnz-shared-resources.md

 ## Solution strategy

-1. Deployments are done using Docker Swarm with a publicly accessible reverse proxy (NGINX) sitting in front
+- Deployments are done using Docker Swarm with a publicly accessible reverse proxy (NGINX) sitting in front
-2. Keycloak version is stored in GitHub variables so that we can easily perform updates, upgrading major versions does not require manual intervention.
+- Keycloak version is stored in GitHub variables so that we can easily perform updates, upgrading major versions does not require manual intervention.
 In our context the important changes we need to track are the configuration changes and not so much the version of Keycloak
-3. VM hosted on GCP and only allows requests from Cloudflare
+- VM hosted on GCP and only allows requests from Cloudflare
-4. Database does not allow connections except from whitelisted addresses and is backed up daily
+- Database does not allow connections except from whitelisted addresses and is backed up daily
-5. An optimized and customized image with health and metrics enabled is built for each deployment and versioned by either `master`, `staging` or `dev`
+- An optimized and customized image with health and metrics enabled is built for each deployment and versioned by either `master`, `staging` or `dev`
-6. Customized using [`keycloakify`](http://keycloakify.dev) which is built on [React](https://react.dev)
+- Customized using [`keycloakify`](http://keycloakify.dev) which is built on [React](https://react.dev)
-7. Services to ship logs, metrics and uptime information from Docker and VM to Elastic have been configured (but not actively used)
+- Services to ship logs, metrics and uptime information from Docker and VM to Elastic have been configured (but not actively used)
+- Versioning goes in the opposite direction, `staging` amounts to a patch (and preview) release and production a minor or major release as applicable.
+The idea is to run staging for a few months so that issues have enough time to surface and only then make a production release (which is not preview)

 ## Deployment view
 ![image](https://github.com/user-attachments/assets/eb2f987d-43dc-4cf8-96a0-11cd99f4716b)